Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 ## 1.4.
 Changes to the system when the auth-auth is complete

-The two main side-effects of a completed auth-auth flow are a new session partition in the authority and a combination of cookie and local storage state on the user-agent.
+The two main side-effects of a completed auth-auth flow are a new session chronicle in the authority and a combination of cookie and local storage state on the user-agent.

 ### 1.4.1.
-A new partition (`session partition`) exists within the authority
+A new chronicle (`session chronicle`) exists within the authority

-The session partition represents a conceptual session between the end-user, the user-agent and the client application as a whole.
-The session partition (and only it!) contains all persisted metadata, revocation status, logging information and all similar data pertinent to the session.
+The session chronicle represents a conceptual session between the end-user, the user-agent and the client application as a whole.
+The session chronicle (and only it!) contains all persisted metadata, revocation status, logging information and all similar data pertinent to the session.

 It is conceptually owned by the end-user but has shared write access to it by the client application owner.
 This is implemented via crypto-write-protection by an [Ed25519](https://tools.ietf.org/html/rfc8032) key pair called `session-guard`.
-The session partition is registered with the session-guard public key.
+The session chronicle is registered with the session-guard public key.

-The vid-server has an active connection to this partition.
-Notably the vapp-worker itself has no active connection to the session partition (even though the client application owner could conceptually obtain the access).
+The vid-server has an active connection to this chronicle.
+Notably the vapp-worker itself has no active connection to the session chronicle (even though the client application owner could conceptually obtain the access).